Wednesday, 24 August 2011

 Monumental graves in Certosa cemetery of Bologna, Italy - images by S. Deepak, 2011

-Surrounded by verdant hills, some parts of the cemetery have lovely views.
+Surrounded by verdant hills, some parts of this cemetery have lovely views.
 Over the last two decades, cremation rather than putting the dead persons in graves, has also become more common.
 They even have an open grassland, where those who do not wish for a grave or an urn, can scatter the ashes.

 Monumental graves in Certosa cemetery of Bologna, Italy - images by S. Deepak, 2011